 Just like planning a face-to-face meeting, virtual meetings and events design requires thoughtful consideration.

-Although technology is an integral part, it’s certainly not the only consideration.
+Although meetings and events technology is an integral part, it’s certainly not the only consideration.
 It is important to approach any virtual/hybrid meeting or event the same way you would approach any live event.
-All the creativity that meeting planners bring to face-to-face meetings and events can be repackaged in a virtual environment.
+All the creativity that meetings and event planners bring to face-to-face meetings and events can be repackaged in a virtual environment.

 - Design, scope, and plan the right meeting experience in line with your goals, meetings policies, and compliance processes.